black screen of

 With any VGA monitor connected the Screen must show BIOS screens (on demand)

 A Bad CPU are rare, pins not bent. (fan works, and heatsink compound not like hard as nail dried glue and cracked this old glue like compounds, top grade compounds do not do that.)

 See the VGA onboard here m5a78.
 If VGA port is dead, add a VGA card in the PCI slot to see if you get SCREENS now.
 Below right is ASUS M5a99fx that runs the 8 core, 5GHz, processor by AMD.
 (ASUS is a top maker and recommended by me)

 MIN, System. photos next.

 Found on the net this , nice photo One stick of good RAM is necessary, A case is optional .
 The VGA card is optional if you have mobo like the above shows.

-No mouse or keyboard needed to see the P.O.S.T and BIOS Screens, "hit any key to enter Setup" (HP BIOS)
+No mouse or keyboard needed to see BIOS Screens, "hit ESC to enter Setup" (HP BIOS) but if seen the keyboard is connected and ESC hit.

 This next drawing shows, (only on ASUS) the power pins to jump if you don't have a power switch or is defective, , with a screwdriver tip jump PWR to Ground next to it, do not hit the +5vdc pin ever.